 Show Them That You Are Ready to Wear Multiple Hats

 Startups, especially early-stage startups, don’t have all the resources they need.
 Therefore, Product Managers are expected to wear many hats to ensure that the product is well-executed.
 You might not have a UX designer and end up designing the wireframes yourself.
 You might not get a tester and might have to train an engineer to test the software.

-How do you show this skill in your PM case study?
-By thinking about how this company can make money, or in Product Gym terms, by becoming a wartime Product Manager!
+How do you show this skill in your Product Manager case study?
+By thinking about how this company can make money — or in Product Gym terms, by becoming a wartime Product Manager.

 Think about how the product in question will contribute to the company’s short-term and long-term goals.
 Many startups are still in the funding stage, so any work you design should generate revenue with minimal costs.